Emmanuel Dennis: Nottingham Forest

 On 13 August 2022, Dennis signed with Premier League side Nottingham Forest for an undisclosed transfer fee.
 The transfer fee was reported to be £10 million.
 However he failed to replicate the excellent form that he showed during his spell at Watford; struggling to establish himself in the newly-promoted Forest team.
 His last appearance for Forest was in May 2023 and he was eventually dropped from the squad altogether for the 2024-25 season, casting serious doubt on his future at the club.

 On 15 September 2023, Dennis signed with Turkish side Istanbul Basaksehir on loan for the 2023–24 season.
 On 22 January 2024, Nottingham Forest terminated his loan deal with Istanbul Basaksehir to facilitate a move back to former club Watford on loan.

 On 3 February 2025, Dennis joined Championship side Blackburn Rovers on a loan deal until the end of the season.

 On 31 August 2025 it was announced that Nottingham Forest and Dennis had mutually agreed to end his contract.

+Brøndby

+On 9 January 2026, Dennis went on trial with Danish Superliga club Brøndby, whose head coach Steve Cooper had previously managed him at Nottingham Forest.
+On 22 January, he signed a contract until June 2028 and was assigned the number 17 shirt.

+He made his competitive debut on 8 February, coming on for Jacob Ambæk in the 63rd minute of a 0–0 league draw against Randers.
+He made his first start a week later, playing the full 90 minutes in a 1–0 home defeat to Viborg.